gocancel/gocancel-cli/README.md

 ## Usage

-Installing the CLI provides access to the stripe command.
+Installing the CLI provides access to the `gocancel` command.

 ```sh
 gocancel [command]